GiovaniMurakami/passwordStrengthVerifier/README.md

 # Password Strength Verifier

-This small project rate how strong a password is based on a list of requirements.
+This small project rates how strong a password is based on a list of requirements.

 ## How to use?